-5441 The rates of pay for casual staff, and in the case of <a href="mailto:casual staff casual Academic <a href="mailto:casual staffStaff, the manner in which they are to be applied (including rates in respect of all marking not contemporaneous with a lecture, tutorial or other teaching session), are specified in Schedule 1.
+The rates of pay for casual staff, and in the case of Academic casual staff, the manner in which they are to be applied (including rates in respect of all marking not contemporaneous with a lecture, tutorial or other teaching session), are specified in Schedule 1.
 These rates include a 25% loading in lieu of all forms of paid leave, paid public holidays, notice of termination of employment and severance benefits.
-Where tipated that a <a href="mailto:casual staffCasual staff <a href="mailto:casual staff the University may spread payments equally over the <a href="mailto:tipated timeframe, the the <a href="mailto:tipated timeframe, the <a href="mailto:tipated timeframe, the that timeframe.
-If the anticipated number of hours or sessions are not worked, the $\frac{\text{staff}}{\text{Casual}}$ Member's payments will be adjusted accordingly.
+Where it is anticipated that a casual staff member will be employed over an anticipated timeframe, the University may spread payments equally over the timeframe.
+If the anticipated number of hours or sessions are not worked, the staff member's payments will be adjusted accordingly.